Fangs of the Arctic

 Fangs of the Arctic is a 1953 American Northern film directed by Rex Bailey and starring Kirby Grant, Lorna Hanson and Warren Douglas.
 The film was the eighth in the series of ten films featuring Kirby Grant as a Canadian Mountie.

+Plot

+Corporal Rod Webb and rookie Mountie Constable Mike Kelly are ordered to a remote trading post to investigate the murder of a French Canadian trapper.
+The Mounties are also told to track down the person or persons trapping beavers illegally.